top of page

 Highlights

-• Designed a detailed symptom journaling flow with manual and AI voice input, with visual progress insights, to help users recall experiences and articulate their needs.
+• Designed a detailed symptom journaling user flow with manual and AI voice input, with visual progress insights, to help users recall experiences and articulate their needs.

 • Leveraged AI to simplify symptom journaling and generate health summaries, to help users recognise symptom patterns and recall health changes over time.